-March, April and May is a spring season in Bhutan with with various plant and flowers blossoming in fields, valleys and mountain tops.
+March, April and May is a spring season in Bhutan with various plant and flowers blossoming in fields, valleys and mountain tops.
 June, July and August is monsoon.
 The moisture laden wind from Bay of Bengal and lowland areas from southern foothills of the country drop rains on the center valleys.
 The northern Himalayan mountain chains facing these heavy winds acts a natural shield or the wind-ward side.
 At this time of the year, although its little wet foliage become fully green and sturdy.

 September, October and November are autumn.
 Most trees shed their leaves and hence most hills and mountains turn yellowish and dry.
 Its also the harvest time and you will see most of farmers in Paro, Thimphu, Punakha and Wangdue harvesting their rice fields.

 December, January and February is a peak winter months in Bhutan and its very cold.
 Most of high altitude trek routes remain closed due to ice and snow during winter.
-Whereas there still are few good winter or low altitude treks which are being operated.
+Where as there are still few good winter or low altitude treks which are being operated.

 So when to visit Bhutan?

 Although Bhutan can be all year round destinations because each season has their own charm, beauty and experience.
-Southern and eastern Bhutan has to be avoided during the summer months of July, August and mid-September while western and central Bhutan can be toured all year round.
+Southern and Eastern Bhutan has to be avoided during the summer months of July, August and mid-September while Western and Central Bhutan can be toured all year round.
 Winter months of December, January and February to be avoided for high altitude treks.
 Winter or low altitude treks still operational.
 Some may argue that monsoon is not good for treks in Bhutan but as a experienced outfitter, we suggest that if you can manage some rains, it’s the best time to see alpine flowers in blossom.
 You will be overwhelmed by the abundance of wild flowers on trails.